Before You Come In

 Additionally, we must see your official DBU student ID for all exams.
 If you are an online student and your ID has the keyhole in place of your photo, we will ask for your photo ID, too.
 Because it is our responsibility to confirm your identity, we have no other option.

 Appointments made within twenty-four hours in advance are given top priority.
 However, walk-ins will be accommodated if time permits; please note that appointments are required for full-sevice Saturdays.
 Please note: If you are more than ten minutes late for an appointment, you will forfeit the appointment time and must reschedule.
 Call us at 214-333-5474 to make an appointment.
+Please note that it is impossible to monitor our email every moment that we are open.
+Email is checked regularly, but response time is significantly slower than phone calls.
+Moreover, appointments are scheduled only via phone or in person.

 The UWC is in no way responsible for the grade you (the student) may receive on a paper or other written assignment.
 All comments made by the UWC staff should be considered as advice not authority.